AxMeNi/GeoclassificationMPS/Guide III · Launch a simulation on a HPC.md

   ``` cmd
   conda activate geoclassif
   ```
-- Once the environment is activated,
+- Once the environment is activated, a batch job can be launched.
+-